Multifractality and intermittency in the limit evolution of polygonal vortex filaments: Abstract

-which represent, in a certain limit, the trajectory of regular polygonal vortex filaments.
-When $x_0$ is rational, we compute the spectrum of singularities of $R_{x_0}$ and prove that it satisfies the Frisch-Parisi multifractal formalism studied in the theory of turbulence.
-When $x_0$ is irrational, we prove that $R_{x_0}$ has a multifractal behavior.
-The proofs rely on the measure of Diophantine sets that depend on $x_0$, which we study via the Duffin-Schaeffer theorem and the Mass Transference Principle.
+These functions represent, in a certain limit, the trajectory of regular polygonal vortex filaments that evolve according to the binormal flow.
+When $x_0$ is rational, we show that $R_{x_0}$ is multifractal and intermittent by completely determining the spectrum of singularities of $R_{x_0}$ and computing the $L^p$ norms of its Fourier high-pass filters, which are analogues of structure functions.
+We prove that $R_{x_0}$ has a multifractal behavior also when $x_0$ is irrational.
+The proofs rely on a careful design of Diophantine sets that depend on $x_0$, which we study by using the Duffin-Schaeffer theorem and the Mass Transference Principle.